 - (ii) Contact teams on the OBRA team page. - (iii) Put out flyers to bike shops - (iv) Get people to talk about your race on rides and during other races. - (v) Newspaper, radio and television advertising are also options.
-But- make sure you are targeting your audience. - (vi) Get in touch with Pat Malach from Oregon Cycling Action and Jonathan Maus from Bikeportland. - (vii) Try to get free media from local/regional newspapers.
+But- make sure you are targeting your audience. - (vi) Get in touch with Jonathan Maus from Bikeportland. - (vii) Try to get free media from local/regional newspapers.
 Many sports sections may be amenable to announcing or covering your race.
 Don't be afraid to ask or talk to a sports editor. - (viii) Don't limit yourself to Oregon.
 Many people travel from out of state to race in our races.
 In fact, we often get contingents of riders coming from Idaho, California and Washington to race in our races.